 (ii.)
 The amount of an ion liberated at an electrode in a given time is proportional to the strength of the current.
-A current of 2 webers per second will cause just twice the quantity of chemical decomposition to take place as a current of I weber per second would do in the same time.
+A current of 2 ampères will cause just twice the quantity of chemical decomposition to take place as a current of 1 ambère would do in the same time.

 (iii.)
 The amount of an ion liberated at an electrode in one second is equal to the strength of the current multiplied by the "electro-chemical equivalent" of the ion.
-It has been found by experiment that the passage of one weber of electricity through water liberates ·0000105 gramme1 of hydrogen.
-Hence, a current whose strength is C (webers per second) will liberate C × '0000105 grammes of hydrogen per second.
-The quantity '0000105 is called the electro-chemical equivalent of hydrogen.
-The "electro-chemical equivalents" of other elements can be easily calculated if their chemical "equivalent" is known.
+It has been found by experiment that the passage of one coulomb of electricity through water liberates 000010352 gramme of hydrogen.
+Hence, a current he strength of which is C (ampères) will liberate C × 000010352 grammes of hydrogen per second.
+The quantity 000010352 is called the electro-chemical equivalent of hydrogen.
+The "electro-chemical equivalent of other elements can be easily calculated if their chemical "equivalent" is known.
 Thus the chemical